 Google Ads for Industry

 A good SEO strategy can take a number of months before it starts showing the intended results, i.e getting to the top of search engines.
-One way to overcome this in the short-term is to pay for google ads to appear at the top.
+One way to overcome this in the short term is to bid on google ads to appear at the top.